-All Lives Matter: I’m ashamed to admit, this used to be me
+All Lives Matter (that used to be me)

 When I first heard the words “white privilege,” it made me uncomfortable and defensive, as it still does for many white people I know.
 The term couldn’t be referring to me.
 Sure, I am fortunate.
 I was born into a wonderful family, but we weren’t “rich.”
 My dad was a plumber, and he worked hard to build his business from the ground up.
 When I started my career in broadcasting in the early 1980s, it was a very male-dominated business.
 I worked hard and struggled through a lot of my own battles.
 I faced my share of sexism.
 Things weren’t that easy for me.
 So when I first was challenged to face my privilege, it felt like an attack on me, and my hard work.
 Calling me “privileged” felt like I was being blamed for being white, and insinuating that the only reason I had what I had was that I was white and not because of my hard work.
-I am ashamed that I used to have a similar reaction to the Black Lives Matter phrase.
+I used to have a similar reaction to the Black Lives Matter phrase.
 Of course black lives matter, but don’t all lives matter?
-I also didn’t understand that saying Black Lives Matter wasn’t saying white lives don’t.
+I didn’t understand that saying Black Lives Matter wasn’t saying white lives don’t.
 But somehow, that was how I took it.
+Somehow, that’s the way a lot of white people think.

 I don’t think that way anymore about either phrase.
 I’d like to say I had an epiphany, but it was a gradual evolution.
 My mind was opened by listening to other points of view.
 My mind was opened by my daughters, people younger than me, people I worked with that have a different skin color than me, people that shared their experiences.
 And yes, even by people who posted enlightening articles and stirred constructive debate on social media.
-After I stopped being defensive and worrying so much about MY view being heard, and about being right…I listened.
-And then I felt anger at the injustice and realized that whatever issues I faced as a woman–a white woman, still were different than those who traveled the exact same roads as me, with darker skin.
+After I stopped being defensive and worrying so much about MY view being heard, and about being right…I felt the pain in other’s experiences.
+Then I felt anger at the injustice and realized that whatever issues I faced as a woman–a white woman, still were different than those who traveled the exact same roads as me, with darker skin.

 I lived through the 60s and 70s in my bubble and really thought the Civil Rights movement brought more equivalency.
 I held this naïve point of view until really, just a few years back.
 My perspective was not based on hatred or prejudice, but instead, on ignorance.
 The biggest difference over the last 20 years isn’t that these things are happening more…it’s that, because of technology and (thank God) cell phone cameras, we are finally seeing it.
 We have proof.